Use Gluster with Oracle Cloud Native Environment

 storageclass.storage.k8s.io "hyperconverged" deleted

-7. Create the StorageClass object with a https resturl
+7. Create the StorageClass object with an HTTPS resturl.

 cat << EOF | kubectl apply -f -